MLOps-essi-upc/MLOps2023Course-demo/docs/mlflow-demo.md

 <p align="center">
     <img src="static/mlflow-gui.png" width="700" alt="Dagshub MLflow UI">
 </p>

+## Using MLflow in Kaggle, Colab, or other cloud environments
+If you are using Kaggle, Colab, or other cloud environments, you can use MLflow with a remote tracking server.
+You just need to set the environment variables to point to the tracking server, as you did in the `.env` file.

+For example, to use MLflow with Kaggle, you can set the environment variables in the Kaggle notebook settings.
+See the [Kaggle documentation](https://www.kaggle.com/docs/notebooks#environment-variables) for more details.

+For Colab, you can add your `.env` file to your Google Drive and load the environment variables in the Colab notebook as in the `config.py` file.

 ## DVC pipelines + MLflow
 You need to keep in mind that MLflow interprets each pipeline step as a run.
 Therefore, if you are using DVC pipelines